 Your location: Rideau Canal > Save Our Rideau > Public Education

 Public education of the heritage values of the Rideau Canal and its place in Canadian history is a requirement of Parks Canada's legistation, a clearly defined part of its Commemorative Integrity requirements.
 It is also a requirement of its UNESCO World Heritage Site designation, to educate the public on the reasons for the Rideau's designation as a World Heritage Site.
-Very little, in either regard, is being done today.
+Very little, in either regard, is being done by Parks Canada on the Rideau Canal today.

 Parks Canada's commemorative integrity policies are quite clear - to ensure that visitors to the site have learned something about the cultural heritage of the Rideau Canal and gain an understanding about the contribution of the Rideau Canal to the history of Canada.
 To learn and understand why the Rideau Canal was designated a National Historic Site of Canada.
 Parks Canada started to move away from this requirement in the mid-2000s and then completely abandoned heritage as part of the budget cuts of 2012.
 Today we see significant sites such as Jones Falls almost completely uninterpreted (a few signs and 1 brochure - both containing errors of fact).